KURDISH JOURNAL OF CHEMISTRY

 Template for Chemical DrawingsInstructions for using the templateDownload the template and save it to your chemical drawing package (ISISDraw or ChemDraw) in the same directory in which all other configuration files are kept.Open your drawing programme and select the monatshefte - configuration which you have saved just before to your computer.
 Do not change any settings.
 Draw your schemes and structures and save them as separate files.
 For submission of the manuscript import these files into the doc-file generated using the Word - TemplateColor Art• Color art is free of charge for online publication.• If black and white will be shown in the print version, make sure that the main information will still be visible.
 Many colors are not distinguishable from one another when converted to black and white.
 A simple way to check this is to make a xerographic copy to see if the necessary distinctions between the different colors are still apparent.• If the figures will be printed in black and white, do not refer to color in the captions.• Color illustrations should be submitted as RGB (8 bits per channel).Figure Lettering• To add lettering, it is best to use Helvetica or Arial (sans serif fonts).• Keep lettering consistently sized throughout your final-sized artwork, usually about 2–3 mm (8–12 pt).• Variance of type size within an illustration should be minimal, e.g., do not use 8-pt type on an axis and 20-pt type for the axis label.• Avoid effects such as shading, outline letters, etc.• Do not include titles or captions within your illustrations.Figure Numbering• All figures are to be numbered using Arabic numerals.• Figures should always be cited in text in consecutive numerical order.• Figure parts should be denoted by lowercase letters (a, b, c, etc.).• If an appendix appears in your article and it contains one or more figures, continue the consecutive numbering of the main text.
 Do not number the appendix figures,"A1, A2, A3, etc." Figures in online appendices [Supplementary Information (SI)] should, however, be numbered separately.Figure Captions• Each figure should have a concise caption describing accurately what the figure depicts.
 Include the captions in the text file of the manuscript, not in the figure file.• Figure captions begin with the term Fig. in bold type, followed by the figure number, also in bold type.• No punctuation is to be included after the number, nor is any punctuation to be placed at the end of the caption.• Identify all elements found in the figure in the figure caption; and use boxes, circles, etc., as coordinate points in graphs.• Identify previously published material by giving the original source in the form of a reference citation at the end of the figure caption.Figure Placement and Size• Figures should be submitted within the body of the text.
 Only if the file size of the manuscript causes problems in uploading it, the large figures should be submitted separately from the text.• When preparing your figures, size figures to fit in the column width.• For large-sized journals the figures should be 84 mm (for double-column text areas), or 174 mm (for single-column text areas) wide and not higher than 234 mm.• For small-sized journals, the figures should be 119 mm wide and not higher than 195 mm.PermissionsIf you include figures that have already been published elsewhere, you must obtain permission from the copyright owner(s) for both the print and online format.
 Please be aware that some publishers do not grant electronic rights for free and that Springer will not be able to refund any costs that may have occurred to receive these permissions.
 In such cases, material from other sources should be used.AccessibilityIn order to give people of all abilities and disabilities access to the content of your figures, please make sure that• All figures have descriptive captions (blind users could then use a text-to-speech software or a text-to-Braille hardware)• Patterns are used instead of or in addition to colors for conveying information (colorblind users would then be able to distinguish the visual elements)• Any figure lettering has a contrast ratio of at least 4.5:1

 Supplementary Information (SI)Springer accepts electronic multimedia files (animations, movies, audio, etc.) and other supplementary files to be published online along with an article or a book chapter.
 This feature can add dimension to the author's article, as certain information cannot be printed or is more convenient in electronic form.Before submitting research datasets as Supplementary Information, authors should read the journal’s Research data policy.
-We encourage research data to be archived in data repositories wherever possible.Submission• Supply all supplementary material in standard file formats.• Please include in each file the following information: article title, journal name, author names; affiliation and e-mail address of the corresponding author.• To accommodate user downloads, please keep in mind that larger-sized files may require very long download times and that some users may experience other problems during downloading.• High resolution (streamable quality) videos can be submitted up to a maximum of 25GB; low resolution videos should not be larger than 5GB.Audio, Video, and Animations• Aspect ratio: 16:9 or 4:3• Maximum file size: 25 GB for high resolution files; 5 GB for low resolution files• Minimum video duration: 1 sec• Supported file formats: avi, wmv, mp4, mov, m2p, mp2, mpg, mpeg, flv, mxf, mts, m4v, 3gpText and Presentations• Submit your material in PDF format; .doc or .ppt files are not suitable for long-term viability.• A collection of figures may also be combined in a PDF file.Spreadsheets• Spreadsheets should be submitted as .csv or .xlsx files (MS Excel).Specialized Formats• Specialized format such as .pdb (chemical), .wrl (VRML), .nb (Mathematica notebook), and .tex can also be supplied.Collecting Multiple Files• It is possible to collect multiple files in a .zip or .gz file.Numbering• If supplying any supplementary material, the text must make specific mention of the material as a citation, similar to that of figures and tables.• Refer to the supplementary files as “Online Resource”, e.g., "... as shown in the animation (Online Resource 3)", “... additional data are given in Online Resource 4”.• Name the files consecutively, e.g. “ESM_3.mpg”, “ESM_4.pdf”.Captions• For each supplementary material, please supply a concise caption describing the content of the file.Processing of supplementary files• Supplementary Information (SI) will be published as received from the author without any conversion, editing, or reformatting.AccessibilityIn order to give people of all abilities and disabilities access to the content of your supplementary files, please make sure that• The manuscript contains a descriptive caption for each supplementary material• Video files do not contain anything that flashes more than three times per second (so that users prone to seizures caused by such effects are not put at risk) Template The initial template of the Kurdish journal of chemistry then it will be accepted proceeding at the journal.
-The scientific researches and reviews must be in a narrow topic chemistry, after accepting the manuscript by the editor then it will be published in a volume and issue of the journal.
+We encourage research data to be archived in data repositories wherever possible.Submission• Supply all supplementary material in standard file formats.• Please include in each file the following information: article title, journal name, author names; affiliation and e-mail address of the corresponding author.• To accommodate user downloads, please keep in mind that larger-sized files may require very long download times and that some users may experience other problems during downloading.• High resolution (streamable quality) videos can be submitted up to a maximum of 25GB; low resolution videos should not be larger than 5GB.Audio, Video, and Animations• Aspect ratio: 16:9 or 4:3• Maximum file size: 25 GB for high resolution files; 5 GB for low resolution files• Minimum video duration: 1 sec• Supported file formats: avi, wmv, mp4, mov, m2p, mp2, mpg, mpeg, flv, mxf, mts, m4v, 3gpText and Presentations• Submit your material in PDF format; .doc or .ppt files are not suitable for long-term viability.• A collection of figures may also be combined in a PDF file.Spreadsheets• Spreadsheets should be submitted as .csv or .xlsx files (MS Excel).Specialized Formats• Specialized format such as .pdb (chemical), .wrl (VRML), .nb (Mathematica notebook), and .tex can also be supplied.Collecting Multiple Files• It is possible to collect multiple files in a .zip or .gz file.Numbering• If supplying any supplementary material, the text must make specific mention of the material as a citation, similar to that of figures and tables.• Refer to the supplementary files as “Online Resource”, e.g., "... as shown in the animation (Online Resource 3)", “... additional data are given in Online Resource 4”.• Name the files consecutively, e.g. “ESM_3.mpg”, “ESM_4.pdf”.Captions• For each supplementary material, please supply a concise caption describing the content of the file.Processing of supplementary files• Supplementary Information (SI) will be published as received from the author without any conversion, editing, or reformatting.AccessibilityIn order to give people of all abilities and disabilities access to the content of your supplementary files, please make sure that• The manuscript contains a descriptive caption for each supplementary material• Video files do not contain anything that flashes more than three times per second (so that users prone to seizures caused by such effects are not put at risk)

 Data analysis manuscripts (files) must contain title, author names, abstract, keywords, material and method (how do you get the data? (the procedure of the work in detail.
 Type of the instruments which were used) and a paragraph conclusion.
 Finally, if you use sources, it is necessity cite them.
 The template of the data file linked here.